Artesia Uber Accident Lawyers

 What Qualifies You For An Uber Accident Claim?

-Some elements need to be present for you to be eligible to file an Uber accident claim—involvement, negligence, injury, and accident report.
+Four elements need to be present for you to be eligible to file an Uber accident claim.
 Here’s a more in-depth look at these elements:

-- Duty – In any case, the Uber driver should have had a duty to care for you, whether as a passenger, another driver, or a pedestrian.
+- Duty of Care — It is the legal and moral duty to act with reasonable prudence to avoid causing harm to others or their property.
+In any case, the Uber driver has a duty to care for you, whether as a passenger, another driver, or a pedestrian.
 Also, if you are filing a claim as a passenger, you should have an active booking request at the time of the accident.

-If you’re not sure, our Uber accident lawyers in Artesia can help identify whether you have a valid claim.
-You can also fill out our “Do I have a case?” form for a free case review!
+Our Uber accident lawyers in Artesia can help identify whether you have a valid claim.
+You can also fill out our “Do I Have A Case?” form for a free case review!

 Uber’s Insurance Policy

 Uber offers insurance coverage for its drivers and passengers.
 However, it only applies to Uber accidents caused by the driver.
-In injuries resulting from assault, it’s solely the driver’s fault, as they are independent contractors.
+As drivers are considered independent contractors, it can be challenging to determine liability for injuries caused by assaults.
 Additionally, coverage only applies when the driver is logged into the app and is on duty.

-- When the driver is online but has no active rides or ride requests – Uber offers third-party liability coverage in these cases.
+- The Driver Is Online But Has No Active Rides or Ride Requests — Uber offers third-party liability coverage in these cases.
 Their insurance policy covers $25,000 in property damage, $50,000 per injured person, and $100,000 per accident.

-- When the driver has an active ride or request – Drivers who get into an accident while en route or on a trip are covered by Uber’s $1,000,000 insurance.
-This covers all property damage and injured persons per accident.
+- The Driver Has an Active Ride or Request — Drivers who get into an accident while en route or on a trip are covered by Uber’s $1,000,000 insurance.
+This policy covers all property damage and injured persons per accident.

 Uber does not cover drivers who get into accidents while they’re offline.
 In these cases, the driver’s personal auto insurance applies.
-Consult with our Artesia Uber accident lawyers to understand Uber’s insurance policy in detail and know whether you can get compensation from it.
+Consult with our Artesia Uber accident lawyers to understand Uber’s insurance policy in detail and whether it can provide coverage in your case.

 Damages You Can Claim In An Uber Accident

-Filing an Uber accident claim allows you to recover compensation for the damages you suffer in an accident.
-These can be classified into economic, non-economic, and punitive damages.
+Filing an Uber accident claim allows you to pursue compensation for damages.
+Depending on the facts of your case, the damages you can seek compensation for may include:

-Uber accidents also bring emotional, mental, and psychological damage to victims.
-These are difficult to calculate, but our Artesia Uber accident lawyers have developed a method to give you an accurate estimate of the value of these damages for your claim.
+- Non-Economic Damages — Uber accidents also bring emotional, mental, and psychological damage to injured victims.
+These are difficult to calculate, but our Artesia Uber accident lawyers can help you assess them.
+Non-economic damages include the following:

-These are only awarded in special cases to punish the liable party and discourage other people from doing the same.
-Punitive damages are hard to prove, as you will need to establish that the defendant’s actions exhibited gross negligence, malice, fraud, or harmful intentions.
+- Punitive Damages — These are only awarded in rare cases to punish the liable party and discourage other people from doing the same.
+Punitive damages are hard to prove, as you will need to establish that the at-fault party’s actions exhibited gross negligence, malice, fraud, or harmful intentions.

 Determining Liability In An Uber Accident In Artesia, CA

 In Uber accidents, multiple parties can be liable.
-Although it’s usually mainly the driver’s fault, Uber and vehicle manufacturers may also share liability, depending on the circumstances.
+While the driver is typically considered primarily at fault, Uber and vehicle manufacturers may also share liability based on the specific circumstances of the accident.

 Here are the parties that can be at fault in an Uber accident:

-- Uber Driver – The driver may be held liable if their negligent behavior caused the accident.
-Some examples would be speeding and driving under the influence (DUI).
+- Uber Driver — The driver may be liable if their negligent behavior caused the accident.
+Some examples of bad driving behavior are speeding and driving under the influence (DUI).

-- Another Driver – If another driver collides with your Uber and injures you as a passenger, they could be held liable.
+- Another Driver — If another driver collides with your Uber and injures you as a passenger, they could be liable for your injuries.

-- Uber – As a company, Uber can also share liability if the at-fault driver was actively waiting for a booking or completing a trip at the time of the accident.
-They can also be held liable if there is evidence of negligence in the hiring process.
+- Uber Company — Uber can also share liability if the at-fault driver was actively waiting for a booking or completing a trip at the time of the accident.
+They can also be liable if there is evidence of negligence in the hiring process.

-- Government – If the Uber accident happened because of road issues, such as cracked pavements or collapsed shoulders, the government could also be held accountable.
+- Government — If the Uber accident happened because of road issues, such as cracked pavements or collapsed shoulders, the government assigned to maintain such roads could also be responsible for the incident.

-Our Uber accident lawyers in Artesia are skilled at identifying where the fault lies in an accident.
-We look at pieces of evidence to back up your claim, including police reports that typically have a theory of who is liable.
+Our Uber accident lawyers in Artesia can help identify potentially liable parties in an accident.
+We look at pieces of evidence to back up your claim, including police reports.

 California Laws On Uber Accidents

 The law also implies that you need to have sufficient evidence to prove that the other party is completely liable for the accident.
-In this case, you need to work with our skilled Artesia Uber accident attorneys to maximize the value of your claim.
-We will help you build a solid case and receive the highest settlement possible.
+In this case, working with our skilled Artesia Uber accident attorneys might be beneficial to you.
+We have decades of combined experience, and we can help you understand the steps involved in pursuing your claim.

 According to the statute of limitations in California, you can file an Uber accident claim within two years from the date of the accident.
 However, there are some exceptions to this, including: